The Astronomical Clock, a popular tourist attraction, has been restored to its pre-war condition

 Similar legends occur in other places that have fancy public clocks, particularly Strasbourg.
 So this is more of a genre piece than a historical fact.

-The first mention of Master Hanuš didn’t come until some time after the clock was built, and modern research shows that nobody by that name was really involved in the clock’s early days.
+The first mention of Master Hanuš didn’t come until some time after the Astronomical Clock was built, and modern research shows that nobody by that name was really involved in the clock’s early days.

 The legend was made popular by writer Alois Jirásek in his 1894 book Old Czech Legends.

-The construction of the clock is a bit of a mystery.
-For a long time it was thought to date to 1490, but research in the mid 20th century pushed the date back to at least 1410.
+The construction of the Astronomical Clock is a bit of a mystery.
+For a long time, it was thought to date to 1490, but research in the mid-20th century pushed the date back to at least 1410.

 Some sources say it was built by mathematician and astronomer Jan Šindel, who later, with his sight intact, became rector of Charles University.
 Another name mentioned is Jan Růže, about whom nothing else is known.
 Master Mikuláš of Kadaň is also linked with the clock’s early days, and he may have done the original work that the others elaborated on.
 Or Šindel tried to make one before 1410, but was unsuccessful, and Master Mikuláš rebuilt it.